 Why do Squeeze Pages Matter?

 Squeeze pages are important because building your mailing list is an essential part of doing business online.
 In fact, building your list of email contacts could be the single most important element of your online marketing success.
-And one of the best methods for getting new prospects to give you their email addresses is through the use of well-designed and well-implemented squeeze pages.
+And one of the best methods for getting new prospects to give you their email addresses is through the use of well-designed and well-implemented opt in pages.

 What Should Your Squeeze Pages Include?

 Also be clear on what the next step is.
 Are you going to send them a confirmation email that they need to open and click on before they’re subscribed?
 If you’re going to send them an ebook, or start an autoresponder series, when can they expect to hear from you – right away or within a couple of days?
 Setting your prospect’s expectations is key to your success.